ncsu-geoforall-lab/gis714-2022-tangible-landscape/README.md

 Result of one of the checks needs to be examined manually.
 Its name is _Render activities_ and it is running the Python file and combining it with the associated JSON file into an HTML page.
-So, even when the check says _Successful_, click on _Details_ and then open _Artifacts_, download the _activities-as-html_ artifact, unzip it, find an HTML file named like your JSON file and open it in your web browser.
+So, even when the check says _Successful_, click on _Details_ next to its name, then _Summary_ on the left, and then in _Artifacts_ at the bottom, download the _activities-as-html_ artifact, unzip it, find an HTML file named like your JSON file and open it in your web browser.
 You should see the title you provided and the rendering of your results according to what you specified in the JSON file.
 This provides you with the idea of what will